-- Quizzes for the general chemistry text can be obtained by sending an email to Quizzes@ChemReview.Net
+- Quizzes for the preparatory and general chemistry lessons can be obtained by sending an email to Quizzes@ChemReview.Net

 4. Activities: Challenging problems that can be worked in class with instructor guidance are available for all chapters of the general chemistry tutorials.
 For details, contact